microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 * When receiving a changeset,
   peers are able to asynchronously fetch relevant repair data as part of receiving the edits (as opposed to as part of processing it).
-* When receiving an undo changeset peers are may need to re-compute or update the changeset to account for concurrency issues.
+* When receiving an undo changeset peers may need to re-compute or update the changeset to account for concurrency issues.
   To do this, they may need the edit and repair data as far back as the collab window extends.
   Peers already need to cache the edit data for the collab window for general rebasing purposes.